Contents

 Repeaters | Club Station

-• 147.030 MHz +600 kHz (PL tone 123 Hz)
+- 147.030 MHz +600 kHz (PL tone 123 Hz, also Yaesu Fusion C4FM)

-• 444.600 MHz +5 MHz (PL tone 88.5 Hz)
+- 444.600 MHz +5 MHz (PL tone 88.5 Hz)

 WARS Net

-All hams are welcome to check into the Wellesley Amateur Radio Society Net on Wednesday evenings at 8 PM on the W1TKZ repeater, 147.030 MHz +600 kHz (PL tone 123 Hz).
-WARS also operates the W1TKZ repeater on 444.600 MHz +5 MHz (PL tone 88.5 Hz).
-It is linked to the two meter 147.030 +600 kHz W1TKZ repeater.
+All hams are welcome to check into the Wellesley Amateur Radio Society Net on Wednesday evenings at 8 PM on the W1TKZ repeater, 147.030 MHz +600 kHz (PL tone 123 Hz) linked to the W1TKZ repeater on 444.600 MHz +5 MHz (PL tone 88.5 Hz).

-The Wellesley Amateur Radio Society participates each year in the ARRL Field Day at the Needham War Memorial Park Gazebo
+The Wellesley Amateur Radio Society participates each year in the ARRL Field Day at the Needham War Memorial Park Gazebo.

 The Spark Gap Newsletter